Buying & Selling6 min read·30 March 2026

 Pricing to Attract Serious Buyers

 Price where you expect to end up after a reasonable negotiation, not where you hope to end up after none.
 If your floor is £4,200 and buyers in your market will knock you £200 to £300, list at £4,495 to £4,595.
-A price that feels fair from the first click generates more enquiries than one that requires the buyer to mentally discount it before they bother.

 Specific numbers feel more considered than round ones. £4,450 suggests you have worked out what the car is worth. £4,500 suggests you pulled a number out of the air and left room to negotiate.
-The effect is small but real.

 When Enquiries Start Coming In

 Respond quickly.
 Serious buyers contact multiple sellers at once and the first to respond with a clear, helpful reply has a significant advantage.
-A slow response is often interpreted as a sign that the seller is difficult or unserious.

 The Bottom Line

-The effort required is not large.
+A well-photographed, honestly described car at a fair price will outsell a better car with poor presentation on almost every occasion.
 An hour of proper photography and a careful description will consistently outperform three blurry photos and four lines of copy.
 Over the course of a year of flipping, that difference compounds into faster sales, fewer price reductions, and better average margins.

 FlipTrack UK tracks your days held per vehicle - so you always know which cars are sitting and when to reconsider your pricing.
 Free to start, no card required.